snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ### Other

 Under title settings, the **Secret keys** tab is hidden.
-Documention for secret key managment is available [here](../gamemanager/secret-key-management.md).
+See the [documention for secret key management](../gamemanager/secret-key-management.md).

 ![secret-keys](../gamemanager/media/tutorials/game-manager-settings-edit-secret-key.png)